 Arctic fox pups documented at dens and at feeding stations with our wildlife cameras.
 Photo: coat.no

-3 elg står på vidda Culling of red foxes is one of the measures taken to preserve the arctic fox.
+Culling of red foxes is one of the measures taken to preserve the arctic fox.
+Photo: Alfred Ørjebu

 Limiting the Red Fox Population

-Culling of red foxes is done both professionally by the Norwegian Nature Inspectorate and with the help of local hunters.
-If they deliver a fox carcass for research purposes to COAT, they receive compensation.
+The culling of red foxes is carried out both by local hunters and by the Norwegian Nature Inspectorate (SNO).
+Hunters who deliver a fox carcass for research purposes to COAT receive compensation.

 Follow the Red fox live!

-Here you see Thorsen, an adult male fox that stayed in Smelror near Vardø for most of the summer of 2021.
-The marking is clearly visible in his thin summer coat.
+Here you can see Thorsen, the first fox we caught in 2021.
+He was an adult male fox who spent most of the summer of 2021 in Smelror near Vardø.
+The markings are clearly visible in his thin summer coat.

-We have put GPS collars on some red foxes to monitor their movements.
-On the map, you can see where our red foxes are located right now.
+We have fitted GPS collars on some red foxes to monitor their movements.
+On the map you can see where our red foxes are right now (recently there have been some issues with data transmission, so sometimes no foxes are visible).

 Uhcci Biret, a young female caught at Svartnesodden, is released after being fitted with a GPS collar.
 The collar was somewhat unfamiliar at first.
 But, like dogs, the foxes also quickly get used to wearing collars.